 Still not heard?

-It can be very unsettling not knowing whether the issue has been dropped or if the DWP/council is going to take action against you.
-As we’ve explained, if they aren’t going to take further action, people often just don’t hear anything more.
+It can be very unsettling not knowing whether the issue has been dropped or if they are going to take action against you.
+If they aren’t going to take further action, people often just don’t hear anything more.

 If you want to know what’s going on you can just ask them.
 But if you’re worried about doing this, weigh up the pros and cons.
 What would you find most stressful: not knowing and fearing the worst or getting in touch and perhaps having to deal with negative consequences?